Meet our Therapy Dog handlers

 BSc (hons) Applied Animal Behaviour and Training degree in 2020, along with various other courses which I continue to build upon.

-I recently became a proud canine professional member of the Pet Professional Guild and promises
+I became a proud canine professional member of the Pet Professional Guild and promises

 to advocate for clients and their dogs by guiding them with kind, empathetic and progressive training.